-David became chairman of SME Wholesale Finance in the autumn of 2008 and held that position until January of 2015.
+David became chairman of Funding London in the autumn of 2008 and held that position until January of 2015.
 He has been a non-executive director of the company since its foundation in 2004.

 David’s management experience lies in building fast-growing companies and aligning strategy and business plans having been in strategic planning for Gateway and Dell.
 He works with TV companies and advertising agencies delivering the action plans from strategy to execution.

 David is co-founder and Managing Director of Pembridge Partnership Ltd. He sits on a number of company boards, including Bellacor.com Inc, Blue Goose Design, Itch Ltd, Dene Films and Babel Systems Ltd.

 David was co-founder and President of Chumbo.com which became the largest volume provider of software via the internet reaching turnover in excess of $20m in the space of three years.
 David built and saw the company through two rounds of investments and one merger prior to exiting in 2000.